simonmichael/hledger_site/src/1.34/hledger.md

 across all transactions; you can do that with ledger-mode in Emacs).

-Amounts will be (mostly) normalised to their [commodity display style](#commodity-display-styles): their symbol placement, decimal mark, and digit group marks will be made consistent.
+Amounts will be (mostly) normalised to their [commodity display style](#commodity-display-style): their symbol placement, decimal mark, and digit group marks will be made consistent.
 By default, decimal digits are shown as they are written in the journal.